outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     7. # ls /boot/initramfs*
 27. Kernel modules loading.
 Refer to handbook.
 27. Some drivers require additional firmware to be installed on the system before they work.
 This is often the case for network interfaces, especially wireless network interfaces.
-    1. # emerge --ask sys-kernel/linux-firmware
+    1. # emerge -avt sys-kernel/linux-firmware
 28. Creating the fstab file.
 The default `/etc/fstab` file provided by Gentoo is not a valid fstab file but instead more of a template.
 Use backup fstab file is possible.

     ```